RedHatInsights/insights-ingress-go/README.md

 # Insights Ingress

-Ingress is designed to recieve payloads from clients and distribute them via a Kafka message queue to other platform services.
+Ingress is designed to receive payloads from clients and distribute them via a Kafka message queue to other platform services.

 ## Details